GeetKaushik/ResponsiveWebDesignCertification_By_freeCodeCamp/README.md

 # ResponsiveWebDesignCertification_By_freeCodeCamp

-## 1. Learn HTML by Building Cat Photo App
+## 1. Learned HTML by Building Cat Photo App
+## 2. Learned Basic CSS by BUilding a Cafe Menu